I gave birth to my son, Craig Anthony, on 22nd August 1968 at 3.56am, at the Womens Hospital Crown Street Sydney. He

 I seem to have lived only

-on the perimeters of my existance
+the perimeters of my existance

 Never feeling quite whole.